Sharp convergence rates for Langevin dynamics in the nonconvex setting

-In this section we present the basic definitions, notational conventions and assumptions used throughout the paper.
+\begin{section}{Notation, definitions and assumptions} In this section, we present the basic definitions, notational conventions and assumptions used throughout the paper.
 For $q \in \mathbb{N}$ we let $\lv v \rv_q$ denote the $q$-norm of a vector $v \in \mathbb{R}^d$.
-Throughout the paper we use $B_t$ to denote standard Brownian motion~\citep{brownian}.
+Throughout the paper we use $B_t$ to denote standard Brownian motion~\citep[see, e.g.,][]{brownian}.